priyachugh2606/Hotel-management-system-/README.md

- 🏨 Hotel Management System (Java Console Application)
+ 🏨 Hotel Reservation System (Java Console Application)

 This is a simple **Hotel Management System** built using Java.
 It allows users to manage room bookings interactively via a console-based menu.